rickyjs1955/koutu/docs/rules2.md

  * - JS Docstring-formatted feedback or confirmation of acceptance *
  * @responsibilities
- * - Identify missing test logic, incorrect assumptions, or unsafe gaps
+ * - Identify only high-impact issues, gaps, or misalignments
- * - Write suggestions or comments in /** ... *\/ format so they can be pasted into the suite
+ * - Write feedback in JS Docstring format for in-suite annotation
- * - Only flag improvements that are meaningful for prototype-level coverage
+ * - Be concise — avoid redundant or stylistic critiques
+ * - Explicitly pass the baton to the Annotator when done *
+ * @coursesOfAction
+ * - Focus only on test logic coverage or dangerous omissions
+ * - If sufficient, conclude with: "No immediate changes needed.
+Proceed to Annotator."
- * - Clearly state "No changes needed." if the test suite is sufficient *
+ * - Avoid proposing rewrites unless critical logic is flawed *
  * @successCriteria
+ * - Feedback is minimal but meaningful
- * - Reviewer improves the test suite without slowing down progress
+ * - Annotator can act on Reviewer notes without clarification
- * - Comments are ready to be inserted directly into the test suite
- * - Reviewer exercises restraint — only comments on high-impact concerns */
+ * - Reviewer avoids overreach or stalling the pipeline */

 /**